jonnonz1/nz-statute-book/acts/public/2001/new-zealand-superannuation-and-retirement-income-act-2001.md

     (ii) his or her spouse or partner is entitled to New Zealand superannuation and was entitled to make and had made an election under section 6(2) or section 11(2) of the Social Welfare (Transitional Provisions) Act 1990 before 1 October 1991; or
   (c) an emergency benefit under section 63 of the Social Security Act 2018 at the appropriate rate of a supported living payment payable to a person who is single or is single with 1 or more dependent children, as the case may be, in any other case.
 (2A) See section 89 of the Social Security Act 2018, under which a person to whom this section applies may be entitled to a special disability allowance for the purpose of assisting with expenses arising from the hospitalisation of the person’s spouse or partner.
-(3) Any benefit payable to a person to whom this section applies is not subject to abatement in respect of any income of the person that has been included in a means assessment of the person’s spouse under the Residential Care and Disability Support Services Act 2018.
+(3) Any benefit payable to a person to whom this section applies is not subject to abatement in respect of any income of the person that has been included in a means assessment of the person’s spouse or partner under the Residential Care and Disability Support Services Act 2018.
 (4) This section applies despite anything to the contrary in this Act (except sections 19 and 21 to 35).

 ### 18 Appropriate rate for spouses or partners of persons in long-term residential care in hospital or rest home